owncloud/ocis/services/web/README.md

 ## Fallback Mechanism

-Besides the configuration and application registration, there is one further important aspect to now;
+Besides the configuration and application registration, there is one further important aspect to know;
 in the process of loading the application assets, the system uses a fallback mechanism to load the assets.

 This is incredibly useful for cases where just a single asset should be overwritten, e.g., a logo or similar.